 Essential Test Mentality Resources

 Here’s a convenient list of some of my favorites:

 - PowerScore LSAT Test Mentality Seminar (see the 5th link down under Recorded Lessons).
 This is a seminar that Jon Denning and I did before a prior October LSAT.
 We discuss test anxiety and how to create a stronger test mentality (and toss in a few neat tricks, too).

 - LSAT Anxiety and the Power of Positive Thinking.
 An excellent blog by Jon Denning on preparing for success.

 - The LSAT and the Power of Negative Thinking.
-Considering failure has its benefits too, as Nikki Siclunov explains.
+Considering failure has its benefits too.

 - Controlling Test Day Anxiety, NASA Style.
-How astronauts overcome their fears and anxiety can help you as you prepare for the LSAT, by Ron Gore.
+How astronauts overcome their fears and anxiety can help you as you prepare for the LSAT.

 - Andy Murray’s Motivational Notes and the LSAT.
 Even superstars need a pep talk during big matches.

 - LSAT Test Mentality: Upgrade Your Brain.
-Ron Gore discusses studies that show that how we think can create physical changes in the brain.
+Studies that show that how we think can create physical changes in the brain.
 So now you can literally become an LSAT monster!

 - Tom Brady and the LSAT.
 My personal favorite blog post of all time.